snelsondurrant/coug_fgo_dev/README.md

 - When finished, launch HoloOcean outside of the container using `bash holoocean_launch.sh`.

-- Open a new terminal, enter the container using `bash compose.sh`, build the `coug_ws` workspace, and launch the localization nodes and development tools using `dev_launch.sh`.
+- Open a new terminal, enter the container using `bash compose.sh`, build the `coug_ws` workspace, and launch the localization nodes and development tools using `bash dev_launch.sh`.

   ```bash
   cd ~/coug_ws && colcon build